timbophillips/hasura-auth-server/README.md

 ### /webhook
 * Written to work with the Hasura webhook authorization option (for your Hasura database not the authorization database).
 * Expects a GET request including standard HTTP Authorization headers
-* REad more about that at https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization
+* Read more about that at https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization
 * These headers will have been forwarded by Hasura after a client request.
 * Read more at https://hasura.io/docs/1.0/graphql/core/auth/authentication/webhook.html